Ankle and Foot Pain Treatment and Therapy

 Plantar Fasciitis

-You may not know this ailment by name as you do with the other injuries, but it is one of the most common sources of foot pain, with the impact felt in the heels.
+You may not know this ailment by name as you do with the other injuries, but it is one of the most common sources of foot pain, with the impact felt in the bottom of your foot, mostly in your heels.
 Symptoms of Plantar Fasciitis can root from that plantar fascia and traditionally include early morning waking pain, or soreness felt upon standing and walking after sitting for prolonged periods of time.
 Like achilles tendinopathy, plantar fasciitis is commonly rooted in biomechanics as they relate to foot alignment.
 Because of this, Plantar Fasciitis responds very well to physiotherapy treatment.

 Sprained Ankle